Students, student organizations, faculty and staff can be nominated for the following awards:

 Dr. Robbin Chapman Excellence through Adversity Award

-This award is presented to an undergraduate or graduate student leader who has shown that leadership is often defined by persistence in the face of adversity.
+This award is presented to an undergraduate and graduate student leader who has shown that leadership is often defined by persistence in the face of adversity.
 This student has shown tenacity in the face of strife and has demonstrated resolve to persevere in carrying out the mission and values of diversity and inclusion in our community.

 • Student leader demonstrated perseverance in spite of obstacles.